jim-steerforth/cli-linux/pages/07.virtual-hosts/optional-but-useful/docs.md

 * vdsblog.xyz
 * vdstest.xyz

-All have ther own directory under /var/www/html and are running on our single server .Each request coming to the server is sent to one directory.
+All have ther own directory under /var/www/html and are running on our single server.
+Each request coming to the server is sent to one directory.